+Niagara Catholic District School Board

+Minutes of Inaugural Meeting of the Board

+December 7, 2010

+Page 6 of 6
-Minutes of the Inaugural Meeting of the Niagara Catholic District School Board held on December 7, 2010.

-Approved on the 21st day of December 2010.

-Kathy Burtnik Chairperson of the Board

-John Crocco Director of Education/Secretary -Treasurer
+This meeting was adjourned at 8:15 p.m.
+Minutes of the Inaugural Meeting of the Niagara Cathol 2010. lic District School Board held on December 7, Approved on the 21st day of December 2010 .
+Kathy Burtnik Chairperson of the Board John Crocco Director of Education/Secretary -Treasurer